Home

 Reports

 President Trump promised to bring down prices on “Day One” of his presidency.
-Instead, more than a year into his second term, the cost of living crisis has worsened as a result of
+Instead, more than a year into his second term, the cost of living crisis has worsened as a result of his reckless economic policies, including tariffs that function as a national sales tax.

 Republicans’ Big Ugly Law and their decision to end the enhanced Affordable Care Act (ACA) tax credits are kicking Americans off their health care and sending health care costs soaring.